ScribbleLabApp/assets/code-style-guide.md

 ### 6.13 Force Unwrapping and Force Casts

+Avoid force unwrapping and force casts except in specific scenarios:

+- `IBOutlets` in UIKit (they are guaranteed to be set after view loading)
+- Test code where the test would fail anyway if the value is nil
+- Resource loading where a crash is appropriate if the resource is missing

-Avoid force unwrapping and force casts.
-Use safe unwrapping and casting techniques to prevent runtime crashes.
+In all other cases, use safe unwrapping and casting techniques to prevent runtime crashes:

+- Optional binding (`if let`, `guard let`)
+- Optional chaining
+- Nil coalescing operator
+- Type-safe casting (`as?`)

 ⛔️ <ins>Bad:</ins>